Resources

 Photobiomodulation dentistry is gaining attention because patients want care that feels gentle and heals faster.
 In recent years, patients have shown increasing interest in non-invasive approaches that support recovery and reduce medication burden.
 That change is pushing clinics to add non-invasive support tools that improve comfort and recovery.

 PBM is widely discussed as an adjunctive modality that uses specific light parameters to modulate tissue responses without thermal tissue removal.
-It also fits well with biological dentistry, where longer consults, prevention, and whole-body thinking matter.
+It also fits well with Biological Dentistry, where longer consults, prevention, and whole-body thinking matter.
 If you run a fee-for-service dental model, PBM can become a clear value add when you explain it with honesty and evidence.

 This guide explains what PBM is, how it works, where the evidence is strongest, what safety screening looks like, and what training a clinic needs to use it responsibly.